-- NOTE: - Under HOTMA, PHA's must notify their local HUD office when an applicant or participant family member revokes their consent, - PHA's must explain to the families the consequences, if any, for revoking their consent.
+- NOTE: - The PHA will terminate assistance if the family revokes consent for the PHA to collect information from financial institutions. - Under HOTMA, PHA's must notify their local HUD office when an applicant or participant family member revokes their consent, - PHA's must explain to the families the consequences, if any, for revoking their consent.